Hosting Thanksgiving allows you to include your favorite traditions of Thanksgivings past while incorporating new ones with your growing family.

 Apple Cider – My husband hits his favorite cider mill (Yates or Rochester Cider Mill) like clockwork the day before Thanksgiving to get a gallon of cider and a tub of apple butter for the rolls.
 I prefer red wine but I respect his tradition.
 The cider mills get a lot less crowded after Halloween.
 I don’t know why, we drink the stuff until the cider mills close for the winter.
 Cider & donuts is fantastic.
 Cider & turkey is highly underrated.
 Trust me!

 Football – The games stay on!
 Before the meal, during the meal, after the meal, Lions getting blown out – it doesn’t matter.
-My husband recalls the painful days when Thanksgiving dinner at Grandma’s was served & the TV was flipped off.
+My husband recalls the painful days when Thanksgiving dinner at Grandma’s was served & the TV was flipped off… often with the game’s result in the balance.

 Bonfires – My husband gets a little nutty and builds an epic bonfire in the backyard every Thanksgiving.
 His goal every year is to keep it blazing throughout the day from about 11am on.